Develop Your Organization

 The university offers long-range services to help colleges, schools, and administrative units improve their organizations and maximize employee performance and effectiveness.

 The Organization Development Services unit can help you with long-range planning and efforts to improve your organization’s problem-solving and renewal processes.
 The organization development process works primarily through a collaborative management of organization culture, with special emphasis on the culture of formal work teams.
 Organization development takes time and is focused on long-term results, so projects can last up to six months or longer.
-If you have questions about organization development efforts, contact the Human Resource Services Center at 512-471-4772 or 1-800-687-4178.
+If you have questions about organization development efforts, contact the Human Resources Center at 512-471-4772 or 1-800-687-4178.

 The Organization Development Services unit offers the following services to managers and work teams across the university: